Polyhalite: Name

 The name comes from the German Polyhalit, which comes from the Ancient Greek words /πολύς/ (polys) and /ἅλς/ (hals), which mean "many" and "salt", and the German ending -it (which comes from the Latin ending -ites, which originally also came from Greek), which is used like the English ending -ite to form the names of certain chemical compounds.

 Despite the similarity in names between polyhalite and halite (the naturally occurring form of table salt), their only connection is that both are evaporite minerals.
 The use of the Greek words for many and salt in polyhalite is due to polyhalite consisting of several metals that can form salts in the more general sense of the word salt used in chemistry.

 Extraction

 The only polyhalite mined in the world comes from a layer of rock over 1000 m below North Yorkshire and extending off the North Sea coast in the UK, deposited 260 million years ago.

 In 2010, the first mining operations of this polyhalite mineral layer commenced at Boulby Mine, and the mine is in 2023 the only producer of polyhalite, marketed by ICL Group Ltd. as Polysulphate.
 In 2016, Sirius Minerals announced plans for the Woodsmith Mine in the area.
-In March 2020, the Woodsmith project was taken over by Anglo American plc and construction of two 1,500 m (4,900 ft) shafts to reach the 230 feet (70 m) mineral seam was underway in 2015.
-These will reach a mineable area of around 25,200 hectares (62,000 acres) and Woodsmith Mine will be the deepest in Europe.
-Polyhalite extraction is expected to begin in 2027.
+In March 2020, the Woodsmith project was taken over by Anglo American plc and construction of two 1500 m shafts to reach the 70 m mineral seam was underway in 2015.
+These will reach a mineable area of around 25200 ha and Woodsmith Mine will be the deepest in Europe.
+The Woodsmith project was originally slated to begin production in 2027; development has since been slowed, and Anglo American now expects to ramp up construction from 2027, with a new first production date yet to be announced.